Life changing labs summer incubator

-- 8 week program open to Cornell students and alumni (was June 8th – August 3rd, 2018)
+8 week program open to Cornell students and alumni (June 8th – August 3rd for 2018)

-- (New) Option to take up to $5,000 in seed funding to help cover summer living expenses
+(NEW!)
+Option for up to $3,000 in seed funding to help cover summer living expenses

 In addition, LCL startups will benefit by being better positioned to gain admittance to the Cornell eLab accelerator program during the school year to further grow their business while earning up to 5.5 credits.